Pure Magic: Nancy Birtwhistle shares her eco-friendly cleaning and gardening tips

 Nancy Birtwhistle shares some of her favourite homemade, eco-friendly cleaning products and gardening tips, including the recipes for her natural cleaner – a.k.a ‘Pure magic’.

 Nancy Birtwhistle not only won the fifth series of The Great British Bake-Off, but has built up a huge online following of devoted fans – including Gigi Hadid and Jonathan Van Ness – who love her sustainable, eco-friendly cleaning and gardening tips.
-Here she shares some of her cleaning recipes (including her famous 'Pure Magic' and cream cleaner) and gardening suggestions, to give you a taste of Green Living Made Easy, Clean & Green and The Green Gardening Handbook: three of the best books to help you live more sustainably.
+Here she shares some of her cleaning recipes (including her famous 'Pure Magic' and cream cleaner) gardening suggestions (to give you a taste of Green Living Made Easy, Clean & Green and The Green Gardening Handbook), and eco-friendly tips for the summer, including how to remove suncream stains.
+Don't forget to have a read of our cooking and baking tips from Nancy Birthwhistle, too.

 Nancy Birtwhistle’s 'Pure Magic' (previously known as 'Toilet Magic')